 - For SFSP and CACFP sponsors and state agencies through September 30, 2021

-Additionally, as of August 31, schools have the option to operate the NSLP Seamless Summer Option (SSO) through December 2020, and both schools and non-profit sponsors have the option to operate the Summer Food Service Program (SFSP).
-Critical waivers for the SFSP and SSO like the non-congregate and parent/guardian meal pick-up waiver have also been extended through December 2020 in order to allow for safe and efficient service through the summer meals programs.
+Additionally, as of October 9th, schools have the option to operate the NSLP Seamless Summer Option (SSO) through June 30, 2021, and both schools and non-profit sponsors have the option to operate the Summer Food Service Program (SFSP).
+Critical waivers for the SFSP and SSO like the non-congregate and parent/guardian meal pick-up waiver have also been extended through June 30, 2021 in order to allow for safe and efficient service through the summer meals programs.
+This resource details these options along with relevant guidance from USDA guidance memos.

 This also discusses the limitations and challenges schools will likely face under the current program and waiver options.